-Lawn and vegetation management can include control of objectionable weeds, insects, mold, bacteria, and other pests with chemical pesticides and is conducted commercially at commercial, industrial, and residential sites.
+Lawn and vegetation management can include control of objectionable weeds, insects, mold, bacteria, and other pests with herbicides or pesticides.
 Examples include weed control on golf course lawns, access roads, and utility corridors and during landscaping; sap stain and insect control on lumber and logs; rooftop moss removal; killing nuisance rodents; fungicide application to patio decks; and residential lawn/plant care.
-Toxic pesticides such as pentachlorophenol, carbamates, and organometallics can be released to the environment by leaching and dripping from treated parts, container leaks, product misuse, and outside storage of pesticide contaminated materials and equipment.
-Poor management of the vegetation and poor application of pesticides or fertilizers can cause appreciable stormwater contamination.
+It is possible to release toxic pesticides such as pentachlorophenol, carbamates, and organometallics to the environment by leaching and dripping from treated parts, container leaks, product misuse, and outside storage of pesticide contaminated materials and equipment.
+Poor management of the vegetation and poor application of herbicides, pesticides or fertilizers can cause appreciable stormwater contamination.

-Pollutant Control Approach: Control fertilizer and pesticide applications, soil erosion, and site debris to prevent contamination of stormwater.
+Pollutant Control Approach: Control fertilizer, herbicide and pesticide applications, soil erosion, and site debris to prevent contamination of stormwater.

-Develop and implement an integrated pest management plan and use pesticides only as a last resort.
+Develop and implement an integrated pest management (IPM) plan and use pesticides only as a last resort.
 Refer to Appendix IV-B Example of an Integrated Pest Management Program for more information.
-If pesticides/herbicides are used they must be carefully applied in accordance with label instructions on U.S. EPA registered materials.
+Carefully apply pesticides/herbicides in accordance with label instructions.
 Maintain appropriate vegetation, with proper fertilizer application where practicable, to control erosion and the discharge of stormwater pollutants.
 Where practicable, grow plant species appropriate for the site, or adjust the soil properties of the subject site to grow desired plant species.